ids-s1-21/website/content/troubleshoot/setup/rstudiocloud.en.md

 <img src="/images/troubleshoot/rstudio-cloud.png"/>
 {{% notice warning %}}
-You cannot do the remaining steps unless you have created you GitHub account and accepted the invitation to join the GitHub organization.
+You cannot do the remaining steps unless you have created your GitHub account and accepted the invitation to join the GitHub organization.
 Please ensure you have completed the <a id="GitHubSetup">Github Setup</a> first.
 {{% /notice %}}
 The rest of these instructions are used to connect your RStudio and GitHub accounts.
 <br><br>